-۲ Why was Jojo unhappy at the start of the story?
+Why was Jojo unhappy at the start of the story?

-А He did not have soccer boots.
+Α He did not have soccer boots.

 В He was not in the team.

 С He was not good at soccer.

 D The other children were mean to him.

-) Why did the shopkeeper throw out the soccer boots?

-А They were broken.

-В He only had one shoe.

-С He did not like them anymore.

-D People had tried them on for size and he could not sell them.

 What is the main message of the story?

-А Run away from trouble
+Α Run away from trouble

 В Believe in yourself

 С Fight bullies

 D Never trust anyone